lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 Please refer to [Nimbus's documentation](https://nimbus.guide/keys.html) about how to import your validator accounts into Nimbus or follow the instructions below.

-1. Please follow [Nimbus's documentation](https://nimbus.guide/binaries.html) to download Nimbus pre-built binary.
+1. Please follow [Nimbus's documentation](https://nimbus.guide/binaries.html) to download the pre-built binary.

 2. Execute the binary with the directory you place the keys.
 We use `$HOME/eth2.0-deposit-cli/validator_keys` as the example path to the validator keys and `/data/nimbus-1` for the data directory of the Nimbus client.